Restriction Orifice Calculator - Find Flow Rate

 Contraction Coefficient A factor representing the reduction in cross-sectional area in a flow contraction, influencing flow speed and pressure.
 It is used in flow calculations involving orifices and sudden changes in pipe diameter.

-Critical P Ratio The critical pressure ratio is the ratio of downstream to upstream pressure at which gas flow becomes choked, meaning maximum flow rate is reached.
+Critical Pressure Ratio The critical pressure ratio is the ratio of downstream to upstream pressure at which gas flow becomes choked, meaning maximum flow rate is reached.
 It is essential in designing nozzles and controlling flow in compressible fluid systems.

 Density Density is the mass per unit volume of a fluid, typically measured in kg/m3.
 It impacts fluid behavior, such as buoyancy and pressure.
 High-density fluids exert greater pressure in systems, influencing design parameters in piping and fluid transport applications.

-Dynamic Viscosity Dynamic viscosity is a measure of a fluid's resistance to shear or flow, measured in Pascal-seconds (Pa s) or centipoise (cP).
+Dynamic Viscosity Dynamic viscosity is a measure of a fluid's resistance to shear or flow, measured in Pascal-seconds (Pa·s) or centipoise (cP).
 It affects how easily a fluid flows through pipes and around objects, influencing energy requirements in pumping systems.

 Expansibility Factor A correction factor for compressible fluids, accounting for gas expansion in flow through orifices or nozzles.
-It affects accurate flow measurements and is particularly important in high-pressure systems.
+It affects accurate flow measurements and is particularly important in high-pressure gas systems.

 Fluid Data Refers to essential information about a fluid, including properties like density, viscosity, and specific heat.
 This data is crucial for calculating flow rates, pressure drops, and heat transfer in systems.
-Fluid data helps engineers understand fluid behavior under different conditions, which aids in designing efficient systems in industries like oil, gas, and water treatment.

 Limits of Use Defines the operational boundaries, like maximum pressure or temperature, for a system.
 Staying within these limits ensures safe, efficient operation and protects equipment from damage or failure.

-Mass Flow (Kg/h) The amount of fluid mass passing through a point per hour.
+Mass Flow (kg/h) The amount of fluid mass passing through a point per hour.
 It is critical for measuring fluid transport, affecting system sizing, energy requirements, and overall efficiency in industrial processes.

-Mass Flow (Kg/s) Mass flow in kg/s indicates fluid mass per second, important for real-time flow control and energy calculations in fast-moving fluid systems, especially in high-demand applications like power generation.
+Mass Flow (kg/s) Mass flow in kg/s indicates fluid mass per second, important for real-time flow control and energy calculations in fast-moving fluid systems, especially in high-demand applications like power generation.

 Operating Pressure The pressure at which a system operates, influencing fluid density and flow rate.
 Higher pressures increase fluid density in gases, affecting flow calculations and system integrity.
 Operating pressure is crucial for safety, efficiency, and equipment durability in fluid systems.